 The Church of Corinth must have felt like they were hit with a verbal right-hook when the Apostle Paul asked,

-“Is it possible that there is nobody among you wise enough to judge a dispute between believers?”
+“Is it possible,” the apostle Paul asked the Church in Corinth, “that there is nobody among you wise enough to judge a dispute between believers?”
 (I Corinthians 6:5).

 This question was loaded with rhetorical indictment.
 But it wasn’t the first question raised against them.
 Earlier the apostle asked a question that exposed their failure to respect their sacred identity as God’s assembly.